MBadriNarayanan/ObjectDetectionUsingYOLOv3/README.md

 # ObjectDetectionUsingYOLOv3

-Detecting houshold items using YOLOv3 algorithm.
+Detecting everyday items using YOLOv3 algorithm.
 This project includes collecting and annotating the dataset, training a YOLOv3 algorithm for object detection.

 For this project I have downloaded 3 types of classes from [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html) : Camera, Glasses and Microphone